Feature Focus: Reading Eggs Engagement Features

 Since there is no time frame for completing targets, you can set you own class or individual student goals to ensure your students are making progress.
 For example, you might make it a class goal for everyone to have completed the early “taking flight” targets within the first two or three weeks of using Reading Eggspress.
 Using targets to set individual student goals provides a clear roadmap of next steps as students progress.

-When it comes to Reading Eggs and Reading Eggspress, it’s hard not to make literacy fun.
-And best of all, it’s proven to work.
-Check out how one South Carolina school has used Reading Eggs as a literacy intervention—and completed the research to show its effectiveness!
+When it comes to Reading Eggs, it’s hard not to make literacy fun.
+And best of all, it’s proven to work!
+Check out a recent case study showcasing how one Oklahoma elementary school saw significant gains in reading by using the program just 30 minutes per week.

-This blog post was originally published on Monday, January 29, 2018.
+This blog post was originally published on Monday, January 29, 2018 by McKenna Wierman and has been updated.